John-Kingham/random-old-books/README.md

   - No errors
   - No warnings
   - 21 info messages: *"Trailing slash on void elements has no effect and interacts badly with unquoted attribute values"*.
     - Trailing slashes are inserted by the Prettier code formatting extension that I use in VS Code.
-Given that the point of using an opinionated auto-formatter is to standardise formatting and avoid formatting arguments, I decided to leaves these trailing slashes in place, even though they are no longer considered best practice.
+Given that the point of using an opinionated auto-formatter is to standardise formatting and avoid formatting arguments, I decided to leave these trailing slashes in place, even though they are no longer considered best practice.

 - subscription-box.html
-  - 2 errors: *"Duplicate ID"*
+  - 2 errors: *"Duplicate ID"* (fixed)
-    - The subscription box and newsletter modal forms both have fields with IDs "first-name" and "email".
+    - The subscription box and newsletter modal forms both had inputs with IDs "first-name" and "email".
 To fix this, I gave the modal form's input IDs the prefix of "modal-".
-  - 1 warning: *"Section lacks heading"*
+  - 1 warning: *"Section lacks heading"* (fixed)
     - The subscription box form section didn't have a heading.
 I fixed this by adding a heading for the section.
   - 23 info messages: *"Trailing slash on void elements has no effect and interacts badly with unquoted attribute values"*.
     - As with index.html, these slashes were added by the Prettier formatter so I left them in place.

 - events.html
-  - 2 errors: *"The value of the for attribute of the label element must be the ID of a non-hidden form control"*
+  - 2 errors: *"The value of the for attribute of the label element must be the ID of a non-hidden form control"* (fixed)
-    - The "event" and "seats" select inputs didn't have ID attributes.
+    - The "event" and "seats" form inputs didn't have ID attributes.
 To fix this, I gave them the same ID as their name attributes.
   - 22 info messages: *"Trailing slash on void elements has no effect and interacts badly with unquoted attribute values"*.
     - As with the other pages, these slashes were added by the Prettier formatter so I left them in place.